-1. The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.
+1. The right to inspect and copy the student's education records within 15 10 business school days of the day the District receives a request for access.

 The degree of access a student has to his or her records depends on the student's age.
 Students less than 18 years of age have the right to inspect and copy only their permanent record.
 Students 18 years of age or older have access and copy rights to both permanent and temporary records.
 A parent/guardian or student should submit to the building principal a written request that identifies the record(s) he or she wishes to inspect.
-The principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+Within 10 business days, the building The principal will make arrangements for access and notify the parent/guardian or student of the time and place where the records may be inspected.
+In certain circumstances, the District may request an additional 5 business days in which to grant access.
 The District charges \$.35 per page for copying but no one will be denied their right to copies of their records for inability to pay this cost.